nikvoronin/howdy-mr-printer/README.md

 # Howdy Mr Printer

-How to check the printer status in Windows
+How to check printer status in Windows

 ## Сonsole Log